rickertl/gradient-header-arch/README.md

 # GRADIENT HEADER ARCH

-Based on a supplied company brochure, recreated the arch artwork for website usage.
+Based on a supplied company print brochure, recreated the arch artwork for website usage and consistency across mediums.

+## Notes

+- Uses only CSS for arch colors and design (city background image is used to show usage)
+- Arch is responsive/mobile-friendly

 ## Links